Big Hounds and Little Hounds and Honorary Hounds

 Sponsors Needed

-Sally may be young, between 2 and 3 years old, but in her lifetime, she’s suffered enough cruelty and trauma, abuse and pain for several dogs.
+Sally came to us when she was quite young, between 2 and 3 years old, but in those years, she’s suffered enough cruelty and trauma, abuse and pain for several dogs.
+Now, as a senior, Sally has enjoyed the safety of Sanctuary life for more years than her troubled past.

 Bred, we believe by the worst of the backyard breeders as a bait dog, according to her Wisdom Panel, she’s a Staffy/Pit Bull mix, but her actual physical appearance leaves us wondering.
 That scarcely mattered, however, to those who tortured then dumped her in a cemetery or to those living nearby who repeatedly tried to shoot her!
 So terrified was she of everyone and everything that it took Animal Control several days to coax her out from behind the headstones where she was hiding.